michaelkirk/maptime_2024_11_06_osm_slides/maptime_osm_slides/slides.md

 Conversely, OSM is less good at things that change often.

 - recently opened businesses
+- tags not visible on osm.org (non-geometry data) tend to be worse
   - website URLs
   - business opening hours
   - minor roads, less populated areas

-# So, should you use OSM data?
+# So, *should* you use OSM data?

-  - Completeness:
+  - Completeness?

-# So, should you use OSM data?
+# So, *should* you use OSM data?

   - Completeness: Best for things that don't change a lot.

-# So, should you use OSM data?
+# So, *should* you use OSM data?

   - Completeness: Best for things that don't change a lot.
   - Correctness: